Walpole House: History

-Walpole House was the last home of Barbara Villiers, Duchess of Cleveland, a notorious royal mistress of King Charles II, until her death in 1709; she is buried in St Nicholas Church nearby.
-The house was later inherited by Thomas Walpole, a member of parliament and banker, for whom it is now named.
-From 1785 to 1794 it served as a boarding house; one of its lodgers was the young Irish politician Daniel O'Connell while he was studying law.
+Walpole House was the last home of Barbara, 1st Duchess of Cleveland, a notorious royal mistress of King Charles II, until her death in 1709; she is buried in St Nicholas Church nearby.
+The house was later inherited by Thomas Walpole, a Member of Parliament and banker, for whom it is now named.
+From 1785 to 1794, it served as a boarding house; one of its lodgers was the young Irish politician Daniel O'Connell while he was studying law.

 In the early 19th century, the house became a boys' school, its pupils including William Makepeace Thackeray.
 Walpole House most likely provided the model for the fictional academy for young ladies in his 1847–48 novel Vanity Fair, which begins with the words "While the present century was in its teens, and on one sunshiny morning in June, there drove up to the great iron gate of Miss Pinkerton’s academy for young ladies, on Chiswick Mall, a large family coach, with two fat horses in blazing harness, driven by a fat coachman in a three-cornered hat and wig, at the rate of four miles an hour. ... as he pulled the bell at least a score of young heads were seen peering out of the narrow windows of the stately old brick house."

-The actor-manager Herbert Beerbohm Tree owned the house at the start of the 20th century.
+The actor-manager Sir Herbert Beerbohm Tree owned the house at the start of the 20th century.
 It was then bought by the merchant banker Robin Benson; over several generations the Benson family designed and then restored the garden.
 The house was reacquired by the Walpole family at the end of the 20th century.